cuauhtlahuac/js-algorithms-and-data-structures-masterclass/notes/DataStructures.md

 - Singly Linked Lists are an excellent alternative to arrays when insertion and deletion at the beginning are frequently required
 - Arrays contain a built in index whereas Linked Lists do not
 - The idea of a list data structure that consists of nodes is the foundation for other data structures like Stacks and Queues

+## Double Linked List

+Almost identical to Single Linked List.
+But we have tow pointers next and previous.

+More flexibility === More memory

+### Basic structure is:

+NODE
+- val
+- next
+- prev

+Doubly Linked List
+- head
+- tail
+- length